International Travel Team

 Accepted students will:

-- Enroll in GSS 2635: UN Experience and attend ALL class sessions (attendance is mandatory)
+- Attend ALL class sessions (attendance is mandatory)

 - Participate in all conference-related events while traveling (a no tolerance policy)